 - The following steps are what you will do every time you want to make a loaf.

-- Once it's warmed up, add in a your initial 510g of water and 510g of flour for your loaf.
+- Once it's warmed up, add in a your initial 530g of water and 530g of flour for your loaf.
 This works best if you pour the water in first and from a bit of a height, as it breaks up the starter dough and makes it much easier to mix.
+Or you can add it right at the beginning and mix up just before you add the flour.

 - Mix well to a rough wet dough - don't overmix it though as this will start to develop the gluten - do it just enough to completely mix the dough.